 Collaborative Partners include businesses and industry organizations, workforce development agencies, government offices, and philanthropies, among others.
+Adult a) Proportional Dollar Match

-Adult Education Programs that serve students over the age of 18 may be included as Collaborative Partners.
-Collaborative Partners may provide, for example, industry expertise, staff, access to equipment, and/or work-based learning opportunities
+Education Programs that serve students over the age of 18 may be included as Collaborative Partners.
+Collaborative Partners may provide, for example, industry expertise, staff, access to equipment, and/or work-based learning opportunities.